slavcp/enject/README.md

 ## the bug
 in chromium versions past ~97 holding and dragging the cursor freezes any current websocket connection if running with the flag `--disable-frame-rate-limit`

+as of chromium 135 i am unsure if it still behaves properly (it partially broke in my other project.
+I instead opted to just rebinding left click to f20 inside the dll and making that shoot)

 ## build
 prerequisites: [Rust + Cargo](https://doc.rust-lang.org/stable/cargo/getting-started/installation.html)